ulrichwisser/umpy/README.md

 ## Configuration

-Validnssec can be configured to only run some of the tests and many tests can be configured.
+umpy can be configured to only run some of the tests and many tests can be configured.
 All configuration is done in a config file in YAML format.
-By default `~/.validnssec` is loaded followed by `./.validnssec.` But it can be specified on the command line `validnssec --config exempel.conf`.
+By default `~/.umpy` is loaded followed by `./.umpy.` But it can be specified on the command line `umpy --config exempel.conf`.

 ### Command Line Arguments